emilianoregazzoni/AWS-streaming-job/README.md

 ![image](https://github.com/emilianoregazzoni/AWS-streaming-job/assets/20979227/d3604277-6c9e-4f18-9d77-b9d38c652449)

-I remove the s, convert the first identifier column to type INT and add the streaming service company as a new column:
+I removed the s, I converted the first identifier column to type INT and I added the streaming service company as a new column:

 ![image](https://github.com/emilianoregazzoni/AWS-streaming-job/assets/20979227/d2c0ea33-e92a-4108-af66-91c05c0f57f0)

+I did all this transformation using a SQL query transformation step that provides Glue, putting this code in the step was enough:

+`select CAST(substring(show_id, 2) AS INT) AS id ,type,title,director,cast,country,date_added,release_year,rating,duration,listed_in,description,  '{supplier_name}' as supplier from myDataSource`

 Finally the job looks like this: